 Garam masala blends are wide and varied depending on which region of India you’re in.
 And families and individual all have their own way of making it.
 Our garam masala recipe incorporates the spices you will find in many traditional blends.

-What Is In Garam Masala?
+What Spices are in Garam Masala?

 The different spices play their own unique part in delivering a magical symphony of flavors: Cloves and cinnamon add sweetness, coriander exudes a lemony flavor, cumin adds an earthy, nutty and slightly bitter undertone, peppercorns contribute heat, cardamom adds a hint of spicy mint, nutmeg adds a wonderful complexity, and so on.
 Each spice possesses its own unique flavor characteristics, both complementing and contrasting each other to create a well-rounded seasoning blend that’s full of flavor and will contribute incredible depth to your Indian dishes.